 - Grocery stores that have in-store dining or takeout facilities will follow the same rules as outlined above for restaurants.
 [City ordinance]

 - Single-use plastics cannot be used to repackage foods for distribution or sale.
 Food items prepackaged by a manufacturer and sold at retail are not regulated.
 [City ordinance]

-- The following items are exempt until January 1, 2023.
+- The following items have a limited-time extension until *December 31, 2023*.
 Exceptions can be extended if no or limited alternative products are available.
 [City ordinance].

 - Produce bags